Exterior Door Thresholds – What are they and why do you need them?

 An exterior door threshold is the section of your doorway which provides an air–tight fitting between your floor and the bottom of the door.
 In ensuring your home is weatherproof fitting the correct door threshold is important, as it one of the first steps to stopping draught from entering your home.

-Exterior door thresholds come in a variety of styles and options – you can use our door builder to see how they look on your home.
+There a many types of exterior door thresholds available, and they also come in a variety of styles and options – you can use our door builder to see how they look on your home.

-Whether you are building a new home or renovating an existing one, ensuring your door thresholds are adequately fitted is a key part in finding your perfect door, insulating your home and perfecting the style that you want.
+Whether you are building a new home or renovating an existing one, ensuring your front door threshold is adequately fitted is a key part in finding your perfect door, insulating your home and perfecting the style that you want.

 Why do you need an Exterior Door Threshold?

 A threshold is important for properly sealing your home against water damage and air infiltration.
 Due to where it is located, your exterior door threshold is likely to take a fair amount of abuse both from both its level of usage, footfall in your home and the weather conditions.

 Low quality thresholds can fail to withstand high levels of usage, sometimes leading to damage that wouldn’t have occurred if the threshold were better made.
 High quality composite doors need high quality thresholds to go with them.

 At Apeer we have a wide range of door threshold options, including the following:

 - Mobility Access Threshold (15mm)